bbmokhtari/django-translations/docs/guide/context.rst

        langs=['de']
    )

-To initiate a context for a model instance:
+To initialize a context for a model instance:

 .. testcode:: guide_init